xtendui/xtendui/src/gatsby/markdown/components/core/list/index.md

 category: "Core"
 parent: "List"
 title: "List"
-description: "Flex lists to space any element with margins, also spaces vertically."
+description: "Flex component to space any element with margins, also spaces vertically."
 ---

 ## Customization